OpenXR for Spatial Displays

 displayxr-demo-gaussiansplat

-ActiveReal-time 3D Gaussian Splatting viewer (.spz / .ply) for spatial displays. macOS + Windows.
+ActiveReal-time 3D Gaussian Splatting viewer (.spz / .ply) for spatial displays.
+Windows, macOS, Linux, Android.

 displayxr-demo-modelviewer